masterfung/scrapy-craigslist/README.md

 A project by: Tsung Hung [@masterfung](twitter.com/masterfung)

-Scrapy is the open-source web scrapper and it is used to power this library.
-Please visit [this link](http://scrapy.org/) for more information.
+Scrapy is the open-source web scrapper (in Python) and it is used to power this library.
+Please visit [this link](http://scrapy.org/) for more information if you are not familiar with it.

 ## Purpose:
 The purpose of Scrapy Craigslist (CL) is